Towards gain tuning for numerical KKL observers: Introduction

 The extension of these approaches to nonlinear systems is nontrivial.
-Indeed, there are few generic observer design methods; a review of these can be found in~\cite{Pauline_observer_design_nonlin_systs}.
-Among the most commonly used are the High-Gain Observer (HGO)~\cite{Bornard1991,Khalil2014} and the Extended Kalman Filter (EKF)~\cite{Gelb1974}.
+Indeed, there are few generic nonlinear observer designs; a review of these can be found in~\citet{Pauline_observer_design_nonlin_systs,Pauline_survey_observers}.
+Among the most commonly used are the High-Gain Observer (HGO)~\citep{Bornard1991, Khalil2014} and the Extended Kalman Filter (EKF)~\citep{Gelb1974}.
 The EKF consists in linearizing the observer dynamics around the current estimate to compute the optimal gain depending on chosen weights, akin to the linear case.
-There are, however, only local convergence guarantees~\cite{Krener2003}.
+There are, however, only local convergence guarantees~\citep{Krener2003}.
 Conversely, the HGO relies on a change of variables to bring the system into canonical form, and high gains to \say{dominate} the Lipschitz constant of the nonlinearity.
-The stability guarantees come at the price of possibly poor transient performance (the so-called \say{peaking} phenomenon~\cite{maggiore2003separation}) and high sensitivity to noise.
-While recent contributions aim at reducing these detrimental features thanks, e.g., to dynamic extensions~\cite{Astolfi2018}, the question of gain tuning and performance criteria remains an open question.
-In particular, in~\cite{Astolfi2018}, the sensitivity to noise is examined \emph{a posteriori} through numerous simulations.
+The stability guarantees come at the price of possibly poor transient performance (the so-called \say{peaking} phenomenon~\citep{maggiore2003separation}) and high sensitivity to noise.
+While recent contributions aim at reducing these detrimental features thanks, e.g., to dynamic extensions~\citep{Astolfi2018}, the question of gain tuning and performance criteria remains open.
+In particular, in~\citet{Astolfi2018}, the sensitivity to noise is examined a posteriori through numerous simulations.

-In this paper, we aim at developing \emph{a priori} tuning methodologies for Kazantzis-Kravaris/Luenberger (KKL) observers inspired by Kalman filter or H-$\infty$ control design.
-The KKL design~\cite{Kazantzis1998, Praly_existence_KKL_observer} extends the results of~\cite{Luenberger1966} to nonlinear systems.
+In this paper, we develop a tuning methodology for Kazantzis-Kravaris/Luenberger (KKL) observers that does not rely on extensive tests, inspired by the Kalman filter or $H_\infty$ control.
+The KKL design~\citep{Kazantzis1998, Praly_existence_KKL_observer} extends the results of~\citet{Luenberger1966} to nonlinear systems.
 It maps the system dynamics to a stable linear filter of the measured output, called the observer dynamics.
 The existence and injectivity of this mapping are guaranteed by mild observability conditions, which makes this design relatively generic.
 The contraction properties of the observer dynamics ensure convergence of the state estimates.
-The main challenge consists in computing said mapping.
+The main challenge consists in computing said mapping and its left inverse, along with tuning the free parameters of the observer.